 - Home composting can reduce your need to purchase store-bought compost, which saves you money and protects you from biosolids, or human sewage sludge, often bagged and sold as “organic compost.”

 - You can build or buy a compost bin, spinner or just simply use a compost pile.

 - DIY compost at home generally takes about six months to two years to do its thing.

-- Compost is as simple as creating a compost pile or a compost bin and filling it with green waste like grass clippings and food scraps, brown, carbon waste like dead leaves and branches, and a little water.
+- Compost is as simple as creating a compost pile or a DIY compost bin and filling it with green waste, like grass clippings and food scraps, brown, carbon waste like dead leaves and branches, and a little water.